vernac-language-icon

 K♦K♣10♥9♣5♥

-How to play one Pair at the table?
+How to play One Pair at the table?

 While playing One Pair in Texas Hold 'em, it depends entirely on the value of the Pair.
 Small pairs have an excellent chance of winning a showdown situation, as compared against overcards, but they're also vulnerable.
 So, make a play carefully, and then make a decision.